le0pard/le0pard.github.io/_posts/ruby/2014-10-29-zopfli-ffi.md

 # Ruby and Zopfli

 I wrote zopfli gem - [zopfli-ffi](http://leopard.in.ua/zopfli-ffi/).
 You can use this gem to work with zopfli (it can work with MRI, JRuby and RBX).
 This gem have only one main method - `compress`.
-You should provide file, which you want to compress compressions and file, which should store compressed result.
+You should provide file, which you want to compress and file, which should store compressed result.

 {% highlight ruby %}
 uncompressed_file = 'spec/fixtures/test.txt'